nothingavdkdj/nothingavdkdj/README.md

-- 👋 hey, either you call me mash or you call me nothing
+- 👋 either you call me max or you call me nothing
 - 🌱 I’m currently learning use c++
+-  I'm good in front end

 <!---
 nothingavdkdj/nothingavdkdj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.